B. N. Srikrishna

 Bellur Narayanaswamy Srikrishna (born 21 May 1941) is an Indian jurist and a retired judge of the Supreme Court of India.
-From 1993 to 1998, he headed the "Srikrishna Commission" that investigated causes and apportioned blame for the Bombay riots of 1992–93.
-In 2010, he headed the "Srikrishna Committee" that was constituted to look into the demand for separate statehood for Telangana.
+From 1993 to 1998, he headed the Srikrishna Commission that investigated causes for the Bombay riots of 1992–93.
+In 2010, he headed the Srikrishna Committee that was constituted to look into the demand for separate statehood for Telangana.
 He is the chairman of the Financial Sector Legislative Reforms Commission (FSLRC) and also works as an independent arbitrator.

 Early life

-Srikrishna was born in Bangalore, to B. Narayanaswamy and Sharadamma.
-Narayanaswamy was a lawyer in Bombay High Court.
+Srikrishna was born in Bangalore, to B. Narayanaswamy and his wife, Sharadamma.
+His father, B. Narayanaswamy was a lawyer, practising at the Bombay High Court.
 Srikrishna was brought up in Bombay (now Mumbai) and graduated with a bachelor's degree in Science from the Elphinstone College of the University of Bombay, received a Bachelor of Laws from the Government Law College, Mumbai, a Master of Laws from the University of Bombay, and stood second in the university.
-He holds a Master of Arts degree in Sanskrit from the University of Mysore, a diploma in Urdu and a postgraduate diploma in Indian Aesthetics from the University of Bombay.
-He knows ten languages including his mother tongue Kannada.
+In addition, he holds a Master of Arts degree in Sanskrit from the University of Mysore, a diploma in Urdu and a postgraduate diploma in Indian Aesthetics from the University of Bombay.
+He knows ten languages including his mother tongue, Kannada.

 Career

-In 1967, Srikrishna entered private practice in the Bombay High Court, specialising in labour and industrial law.
-He was counsel for a number of large corporations.
-Besides appearing in the High Court, he also argued cases in the Supreme Court of India and was designated as a Senior Advocate in 1987.
+In 1967, Srikrishna entered commenced his practice at the Bombay High Court, specialising in labour and industrial law.
+He was engaged as a counsel for a number of large corporations.
+Besides appearing in the High Court, he also argued cases before the Supreme Court of India and was designated as a Senior Advocate in 1987.

 Srikrishna was appointed as an additional judge of the Bombay High Court in 1990 and as a permanent judge in 1991.
 In 1993, he assumed charge of the Commission of Inquiry into the riots that took place in Bombay in 1992–93.
-The "Srikrishna Commission", as it became known, submitted its report in 1998, and generated widespread interest in India and abroad.
-In September 2001, Srikrishna was appointed as the Chief Justice of the Kerala High Court and on 3 October 2002, was appointed as a judge of the Supreme Court of India.
-On 21 May 2006, as per rules, on reaching the age of superannuation of sixty-five years, he retired from the Supreme Court.
+The Srikrishna Commission submitted its report in 1998.

-He is leading the effort to draft new data privacy-laws for India that will regulate how tech giants from the US and elsewhere operate in the country.
-Srikrishna plans to navigate a "middle path" between the laissez-faire US approach and the stringent GDPR in place in Europe.
+In September 2001, Srikrishna was appointed as the Chief Justice of the Kerala High Court and on 3 October 2002, he was appointed as a judge of the Supreme Court of India.
+On 21 May 2006, on reaching the age of superannuation of sixty-five years, he retired from the Supreme Court.